alexzel/iomem/CONTRIBUTING.md

 ## Issue

-Wheather you have found a bug or want to request a feature please [open an issue](https://github.com/alexzel/iomem/issues/new/choose).
+Whether you have found a bug or want to request a feature please [open an issue](https://github.com/alexzel/iomem/issues/new/choose).

 ## Pull request